Peru First

 Peru First (Perú Primero), officially the Peru First Political Party (Partido Político Perú Primero), is a Peruvian political party.
 Founded in 2021, the party is led by Martín Vizcarra, former President of Peru from 2018 to 2020.

-The party is currently undergoing its registration process at the National Jury of Elections in order to participate in the next general election.
+The party completed its registration process at the National Jury of Elections in order to participate in the 2026 general election.
+During the Peruvian protests of 2022 and 2023, the party supported demonstrations against the government of Dina Boluarte and the Congress of Peru, which Vizcarra described as a "dictatorship".